-The training programs at Children's Mercy Hospitals and Clinics provide a variety of perks, benefits and on-site services and facilities to help make the residents/fellows' experience positive and rewarding.
+The training programs at Children's Mercy provide a variety of perks, benefits and on-site services to help make the residents/fellows' experience positive and rewarding.
 All residents and fellows receive benefits as prescribed in the Policies and Procedures governing Graduate Medical Education.
 For more extensive details in regards to benefits, please reference the Policy and Procedure Manual.
 All residents are given the following benefits:

 |Annual Education Stipend